j-holub/Node-MPV/readme.md

 # Node-MPV 2

 A wrapper, that allows you, to comfortably use **[mpv player](https://github.com/mpv-player/mpv)** with **NodeJs**.
 It offers an API for the most relevant functionalities and is highly flexible.
-The module keeps an instance of **mpv** running in the background (using mpv's `--idle`) and communicates over **mpv's** JSON IPC (Inter Process Communication) API.
+The module keeps an instance of **MPV** running in the background (using MVP's `--idle`) and communicates over **MPV's** JSON IPC (Inter-Process Communication) API.

-However, it doesn't stop there, it also privdes direct access to the IPC socket itself.
-Thus this module is not limited to the methods it provides, but an be used with the full extent of what **mpv** has to offer, even if some command is not supported by **Node-MPV**.
+However, it doesn't stop there, it also provides direct access to the IPC socket itself.
+Thus this module is not limited to the methods it provides, but can used with the full extent of what **MPV** has to offer, even if some command is not supported by **Node-MPV**.

 Works on **UNIX** and **Windows**.